tidev/appcd-plugin-titanium/src/legacy/README.md

 When an Android app is being built, it needs to query the Android development environment.
 This functionality is now performed by the `android` appcd plugin which does not validate the Java/JDK and thus will not report any issues with Java being misconfigured.

+#### PAC Proxy Support

+The Titanium CLI v5 does not support PAC proxies, but the Appcelerator CLI did.
+This feature was dropped.